obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 literal values like `3` or `"hi"` are not valid arguments into a filter directive — they have to be passed in via variables instead.

-Filters don't have logical operators, instead you can apply multiple directives to a property.
-Below is a toy example using the null checking filters.
-The following is guaranteed to yield zero entries.
+Filters don't have logical operators.
+Instead, applying multiple `@filter` directives to a property will implicitly apply all their conditions together, as if joined with `AND`.
+Below is a toy example using the null checking filters, which is guaranteed to yield zero entries.

 ```graphql
 name @filter(op: "is_not_null") @filter(op: "is_null")